About Us|Contact Us|Media Centre|Press Release|News|Careers|Blog|Client Area

 In practice, this allows organisations without in-house expertise in migration law to contract out the day-to-day maintenance of their system to a qualified legal representative.

-The UK Visa Bureau is qualified to act as a Legal Representative and can fulfill the Key Contact and Level 1 or 2 user roles for your organisation under OISC registration no. F200600117.
+The UK Visa Bureau is qualified to act as a Legal Representative and can fulfil the Key Contact and Level 1 or 2 user roles for your organisation under OISC registration no. F200600117.

 For more information about Employee Sponsorship: